-Bocce/Horseshoes Recertification is available to coaches who have been previously certified in the Sport of Bocce and Horseshoes.
-If you have not been to a coach's certification class in Bocce/Horseshoes, you do not qualify to re-certify.
-To Re-certify, a coach must make sure that the volunteer application and protective behaviors training is up to date.
-Re-certification is not valid without an up-to-date volunteer application and protective behaviors class.
+Bocce/Horseshoes Re-certification is available to those coaches who have been previously certified in the Sport of Bocce/Horseshoes.
+If you have not been to a coach’s certification class in athletics you do not qualify to re-certify.
+To Re-certify, a coach must make sure that the Volunteer application and protective behaviors training is up to date.
+Please check the Certified Coaches List found on the Coach’s Corner page.
+Re-certification is not valid without an up to date volunteer application, protective behaviors class and concussion awareness.

 Bocce and Horseshoes divisioning is done through a bracket system.
 Usually the first game of the tournament dictates the division in which the athlete will play.
 These divisions are commonly referred to as a winner’s bracket and the consolation bracket.
 The sports of Bocce and Horseshoes may not allow the event director to split athletes by age and sex, which is acceptable.
 The numbers of competitors will determine how divisioning will take place.